|

 West of Denver, this is another region that is very accessible from

 Denver.
-The James group is the continental divide section between
+The James Peak Wilderness area is the continental divide

-the Indian Peaks to the north and Berthoud Pass to the southwest.
+section between the Indian Peaks to the north and Berthoud Pass

-part of the Indian Peaks area.
-We don't agree, so we're going to
+area was sometimes considered part of the Indian Peaks area.

 |